Frisco, Texas Therapists

 The suburbs, rural areas, and big cities all have one thing in common – people who want or need the help and guidance of a trained mental health professional.
 Frisco Texas is no different as its residents deal with the same issues as anywhere else in the country.
 The good news is Frisco, a northern suburb of Dallas and the Dallas/Fort Worth metroplex offers a high number of mental health resources.

-With a host of retail, commercial and sporting venues to attend, there’s never any shortage of things to do in this mostly affluent area of Texas.
-Voted as the best place to live in 2018, Frisco is a rapidly growing city 30 minutes north of Dallas, TX. it boasts one of the most respected public school districts in the nation, having more than 70 campuses and a graduation rate over 98 percent.
+With a host of retail, commercial, and sporting venues to attend, there’s never any shortage of things to do in this mostly affluent area of Texas.
+Voted as the best place to live in 2018, Frisco is a rapidly growing city 30 minutes north of Dallas, TX. it boasts one of the most respected public school districts in the nation, having more than 70 campuses and a graduation rate of over 98%.

 Mental Health Statistics for Frisco

-Having a sense of well being and having most, if not all of your basic needs met are but two of the hallmarks of being on the path to mental health.
-However, modern day stressors still exist, even in an idyllic place like Frisco.
-Depression and anxiety account for 16 & 17 percent of mental health cases in Collin and Denton counties, respectively.
+Having a sense of well-being and having most, if not all of your basic needs met are but two of the hallmarks of being on the path to mental health.
+However, modern-day stressors still exist, even in an idyllic place like Frisco.
+Depression and anxiety account for 16% and 17% of mental health cases in Collin and Denton counties, respectively.

 Frisco’s Mental Health Differences

 Frisco’s residents are susceptible to mental health issues like anyplace else in the country.
 Factors range from poverty, traffic, and commuting, and a seemingly never-ending cost of living increases, which only add financial stress.

 - Numerous studies have established a direct correlation between financial stress and depression, anxiety, and substance use disorders.

 - Frisco and the surrounding cities such as Dallas are known for being higher than the statewide average cost of living, with the cost of housing being the biggest stress factor.